drmikehenry/install-linux/install-linux.md

       0AB215679C571D1C8325275B9BDB3D89CE49EC21

-- Download the key based on the fingerprint and store in `/etc/apt/keyrings` (adjusting the `--keyring` and fingerprint at the end of the command):
+- Install the key based on the fingerprint and store in `/etc/apt/keyrings` (adjusting the `--keyring` and fingerprint at the end of the command) `:role:mozilla-ppa` `:creates:/etc/apt/keyrings/mozillateam.gpg`:

       gpg \
         --homedir /tmp \